VulknData/vulkn/docs/datatables/recordset.md

 ## *len()*

-* Description: Returns the length of the DataFrame result.
+* Description: Returns the length of the DataTable result.
 * Returns: ```int```
 * Example:
     ```python